PREVIOUS

 population to support it an Olympic size swimming pool, with a shower and

-an office and a meeting room for the homeowners association will be provided.
+with an office and a meeting room for the homeowners association will be

 ECONOMIC IMPACTS